 When working with 1D signals, quantizers divide the range of possible input values that the samples can take into a collection of non-overlapped intervals2.
 The values that define such intervals are called decision levels, and the value that in the quantized domain represents all the input possible values that fall into an interval is called the representation level of the interval.

-When quantization maps single elements of \(A\) to single elements of \(B\), the quantizer is said to be scalar [2].
-When tuples of elements are mapped, VQ is used [5].
-Notice that this classification is not related to the dimensionality of the signal, but whether the samples are processed independently or whether they are quantized by tuples.
+When quantization maps single elements of \(A\) to single elements of \(B\), the quantizer is said to be scalar [3] (Scalar Quantization, SQ).
+When tuples (vectors) of elements are mapped, Vector Quantization (VQ) is used [6].
+Notice that this classification is not related to the dimensionality3 of the signal, but whether the samples are processed independently or whether they are quantized by tuples.
 In this last case, we can exploit the correlation between samples.

 Another reason why dead-zone quantization is popular in lossy encoding systems is that it tends to remove electronic noise more than other scalar quantizers where the signal is weaker.
-If we suppose that the signal has 0 average6 and that the dead-zone is placed where the SNR is smaller, we basically replace electronic noise by quantization noise7.
-Obviously, this does not improve the RD performance of the encoder, but the perceived (subjective) quality is increased for the same bit rate.8
+If we suppose that the signal has 0 mean7 and that the dead-zone is placed where the SNR is smaller, we basically replace electronic noise by quantization noise8.
+Obviously, this does not improve the RD performance of the encoder, but the perceived (subjective) quality is increased for the same bit rate.9

 A Lloyd-Max quantizer [3] minimizes quantization noise given a signal with a known probabilistic distribution (histogram) of the input samples.
 As a result, the density of quantization intervals is higher where the probability of the samples is higher, and vice versa.

 Lloyd-Max quantizers are considered non-uniform quantizers.
-Notice that the histogram must be also known by the decoder to “restore”9 the information.
+Notice that the histogram must be also known by the decoder to “restore”10 the information.

-Note that VQ exploits the spatial correlation.
-For this reason, the encoding performance of a vector quantizer is usually superior compared to that of a scalar quantizer because the number of output quantization indexes11 is smaller.
+Notice that VQ exploits the spatial correlation.
+For this reason, the encoding performance of a vector quantizer is usually superior compared to that of a scalar quantizer (the number of output quantization indexes12 is smaller).

 [2] V. González-Ruiz.
 Information Theory.